Wednesday, September 28, 2011

 Over the next couple of years, there were some more blissful trips around Connecticut salt marshes and along the Saco River in Maine, as well as a rained-out camping trip in the Green Mountains of Vermont when the canoe spent the entire time strapped to the top of the matching Trooper.
 In early 1993, Jerry was surprised to be offered a new position in San Diego.
 A huge moving van arrived and our Mad River canoe, the matching Trooper, and everything else we owned, were loaded and taken on a week-long drive across the country.

-Source URL: https://vanderzwaan4.blogspot.com/2011/09/up-hazy-river.html
+Source URL: http://vanderzwaan4.blogspot.com/2011/09/up-hazy-river.html

 Visit vanderzwaan4 for Daily Updated Hairstyles Collection